How to clean up bodily fluids from pool surfaces

 - Wearing disposable gloves is recommended to protect hands from contamination.

-- Disposable paper towel or other types of absorbent materials can be used to wipe up the spill.
+- Disposable paper towels or other types of absorbent materials can be used to wipe up the spill.

 - All waste should be placed in plastic garbage bags.